kod3000/kod3000/README.md

   <td>https://i.am.dany.pro</td>
   <td>
      <br />
   This platform represents the convergence of my expertise in Visuals and Tech, built entirely with MeteorJs—a framework that has long surpassed others like Nextjs in server/client capabilities.
 The site offers a real-time experience of live-streamed visuals synchronized with music, evoking a dynamic radio station environment.

-     <br /> <br />Crucially, the visuals are adaptive, not pre-rendered, ensuring they resonate with the accompanying music.
+Crucially, the visuals are adaptive, not pre-rendered, ensuring they resonate with the accompanying music.
 The sophisticated yet streamlined system operates through a visualizer coded in C++ and Java, leveraging the RTSP protocol and ffmpeg for seamless music-visual integration.
-Hosted on a specialized server, it employs tailored scripts to ensure optimal performance.  <br /> <br />As each track plays, the album art is displayed on the front end in tandem with the video player, demanding synchronized backend services.
+Hosted on a specialized server, it employs tailored scripts to ensure optimal performance.
+As each track plays, the album art is displayed on the front end in tandem with the video player, demanding synchronized backend services.
 This innovation, a precursor to any live services in its time and now over four years old, remains unparalleled in the market and has proven instrumental for festival performances requiring low-latency visual displays.
 The CSS3 animations that the site uses are of my own design.
 I created a engine that would zoom in/out to any object displayed on the screen.
      <br /><hr/>
   Tech Stack Leverge :
     <ul>